-4. One minor of 27 quarter hours outside the School of Health, Physical Education, and Recreation.
+4. One teaching minor of 27 quarter hours or more.
+This minor may be selected outside the School of Health, Physical Education and Recreation, or from within the School of Health, Physical Education and Recreation in either Health Education or in Dance Education.

-In addition, men majoring in this field will complete the following in the minor outside the major school.
-Introduction to Student Teaching and Methods of Teaching.
+In addition, men majoring in this field will complete the following in the minor: Introduction to Student Teaching and Methods of Teaching.

-5. Twenty-four quarter hours of free electives to complete the 180 quarter hours of academic credit for graduation.
+5. Electives to complete the 180 quarter hours of academic credit for graduation.

-6. Electives may be used at the students' option and under advisement to complete teaching competencies in health education and driver education.
+6. Electives may be used at the student's option and under advisement to complete teaching competencies in health education and driver education.